EntryStandard

 Start with a bounded review, not a platform commitment

-A review of a sample of the program's existing right-of-entry, refusal, non-response, and outreach records.
-Deliverables: a written gap memo, an access-risk scorecard, and a sample ProofPack built from the program's own record types.
-Fees are credited toward a production pilot signed within 90 days.
+Up to 15 sample properties from one active or recently completed LSLR phase — a review of the program's existing right-of-entry, refusal, non-response, and outreach records.
+Deliverables: a written gap memo, an access-risk scorecard, a findings CSV, and a sample ProofPack built from the program's own record types.
+The fee is credited toward a production pilot signed within 90 days.
+Larger sample sets or multi-phase reviews are quoted before work begins.
+If your current records are solid, the memo says so. (one-page scope, PDF)

-Structured Pilot Review — $15,000 fixed fee, credited toward a production pilot
+Structured Pilot Review — $15,000 flat fee, credited toward a production pilot

 Deliverables: the program's regulatory overlay map (federal floor plus state requirements), current-record assessment, ROE/refusal workflow definition, instrument requirements, export obligations, pilot scope, and bid/spec language.